for-GET/jesse/README.md

 jesse (JSON Schema Erlang) is an implementation of a JSON Schema validator for Erlang.

-jesse implements [Draft 03] (http://tools.ietf.org/html/draft-zyp-json-schema-03) of
+jesse implements [Draft 03] (http://tools.ietf.org/html/draft-zyp-json-schema-03) and [Draft 04] (http://tools.ietf.org/html/draft-zyp-json-schema-04) of
 the specification.
-It supports almost all core schema definitions except:
+It supports all core schema definitions except:

 * format
-* $ref

 ## Quick start - CLI